Article Updates: January 23, 2023

 Ford 6.8 Triton V10 Reliability

 Is the 6.8 Triton V10 reliable?
 Overall, this engine is well built and is highly reliable.
-Outside of the common spark plug blowout issue, there aren’t really any costly problems that the 6.8 Triton is known for.
-The spark plug issue can be fixed preventatively with a repair kit that costs a few hundred bucks.
+Outside of the common spark plug blowout issue, there aren’t really any costly problems that the engine is known for.
+The spark plug problems can be fixed preventatively with a repair kit that costs a few hundred bucks.
 The only other known common problems are super simple and inexpensive fixes.

 The engine block, internals, etc. are all highly reliable and likely won’t cause any engine failure issues before the 200,000 mile mark.
 Overall, these engines are considered very reliable and can last well beyond the 200,000 mile mark.
+That’s pretty good life expectancy for the Triton V10.
 However, once you start eclipsing that mark you can expect to start experiencing a handful of maintenance-related repairs with things like water pumps, fuel pumps, hoses, gaskets, etc.

-The only potential downside to the engine is its very poor fuel economy.
-You can expect to get 8-12mpg in the Triton V10.
+One potential downside to the engine is its very poor fuel economy.
+You can expect to get 8-12mpg out of these engines.
 If you are a very conservative driver, you might be closer to 12mpg, but nonetheless, the fuel mileage certainly makes this an expensive gas guzzler.
 Factor in towing and the more expensive premium gas and it’s not cheap.

 For those who have the 6.8 Triton in a motorhome or who primarily use it for hauling heavy items, just note that problems are likely to occur slightly earlier into the engines life due to additional stress put on the engine from the weight.